KassSTEM/KassSTEM.github.io/_publications/2025-06-22-cultivating-future-engineers-through-mentoring-experiences.md

 date: 2025-06-22
 venue: 'American Society of Engineering Education'
 paperurl: ''
-citation: 'Fernandez, K., Chisholm, K. D., & Ruzycki, N. (2025, June), <i>Examining STEMM Mentorship within Student Organizations in Higher Education through a Critical Lens</i>.
+citation: 'Fernandez, K., Chisholm, K. D., & Ruzycki, N. (2025, June), <i>Cultivating Future Engineers through Mentoring Experiences: Undergraduate Student Perceptions of Mentorship in an Educational STEM K-12 Summer Program</i>.
 Research presented at the 2025 ASEE Annual Conference in Montreal, Canada.'
 ---
 This paper was presented at the 2025 ASEE Annual Conference in Montreal, Canada.